grumply/purehs.org/README.md

   - tag1
   - tag2
 short: A bite-sized package description.
 Used in the dropdown menu. <50 character max>
 description: Package description.
-Used in page meta description. <160 character max>
+Used only in page meta description. <160 character max; meta>
-excerpt: |
-  Short markdown description used in listings.
-Best kept short; doesn't need impetus or purpose, only capability.
 ```

+##### package.md

+This file should inform the reader if this is the package they're looking for and a quick overview of how to use it within a couple of minutes.
+This will appear on the package's main page, above versions.

+This answers the questions:

+  * Does this package implement a solution to my problem?
+  * How does it work, simply?

 ##### version.yaml